Stephy-Cheung/Yolov4_project-Object_detection_pokercards/README.md

 <img src="banner.png" width="600">

 # Project-Yolov4_Object_detection(Pokercards)
-This project is our first attempt on using Yolov4 and training model on a custom dataset for poker cards reading, and then give game suggestion (Black Jack) base on object detection result.
-We are aiming at develop object detection skills, using deep learning model (Yolov4), foe future application.
+This project is our first attempt on using Yolov4, model will be trained on a custom dataset for poker cards reading.Then, we will give game suggestion (Black Jack) base on object detection result.
+We are aiming at develop skills on training adn fine tuning Yolov4 model on object detection, for future application.

 ## Table of Contents